Get

 However, that is normal.
 Dogs aren’t always very good at taking what they know in one area and moving it to a different area.
 Luckily, dogs typically pick up the command very quickly.
 It shouldn’t take nearly as many repetitions as it did when you first taught them.

-Once you’ve trained the command in a few places and with distractions, your dog should be able to do the command anywhere.
+Once you’ve trained the command in a few places and with distractions, your dog should be able to perform it consistently in most everyday situations.

 7. Celebrate!

-Training your dog can be a challenge, especially for a more advanced command like “bow.”
+Training your dog can be a challenge, especially for a moderately complex behavior like “bow.”
 Therefore, you must celebrate the small milestones and be as patient as possible.
-Training takes a lot of time, especially for non-working dogs.
-Don’t expect a Chihuahua to pick up on a command as fast as a Labrador Retriever!
+Training takes a lot of time, and learning speed varies between individual dogs based on factors such as motivation, reinforcement history, and prior training.

 Keep sessions short and always end on a positive note.
-You want to celebrate small improvements and end before your dog gets bored or tired.
+You want to celebrate small improvements and end before your dog gets bored, frustrated, or tired.
 You don’t want your dog dreading training times, as they may not be as cooperative.

 owner petting happy dog